typhonius/acquia_cli/README.md

 # Add a user to a team and assign roles (Use role:list to obtain the role UUIDs).
 ./bin/acquiacli team:invite d2693c6e-58e7-47e5-8867-e2db88c71b8c 'username@example.com' f0b89594-0fc5-4609-935f-1f18c313c6c7

-# Get a list of DNS records for the foobar.com domain in Cloudflare
-./bin/acquiacli cf:list foobar.com

-# Add a record for www.foobar.com to point to 127.0.0.1 in Cloudflare.
-./bin/acquiacli cf:add foobar.com A www 127.0.0.1
 ````

 ## See it in action